 “Hordó” means barrel in Hungarian, and this is the most beloved, and at the same time, the most fearful toy of my children in the park.
 I would like to make a very clean, very airy page.
 Looking for cutfiles I found this background from The Cut Shoppe.
 I loved the tone-on-tone effect, the white die-cuts on the white paper, but I decided to add some color to my layout.
 I layered several clouds whith these delicate pastel color papers from Felicity Jane Studio.
 I love how beautifully coordinated the papers are in this 6×6 FJ Favorites Collection.
 To conclude my page I added some bits and pieces also from Felicity Jane Studio, Crate Paper and Pink Paislee.
 It was fun to play with these cute clouds and beautiful papers, I couldn’t be happier with the way this layout turned out!
+With this layout I participate in InTheScrap “Minimalismo” Challenge.
 Love, P.J.

 I wanted to make a very simple, very clean layout: Love, P.J.

 Wohoooooo soy destacada en el blog de Cocoloko.es con mi scraplift de Dido!